LandRegistry/llc-map-prototype/readme.md

 ## Notes

-As well as using open layers javascript library, this prototype uses [environmental variables](https://nodejs.dev/en/learn/how-to-read-environment-variables-from-nodejs/) to configure some of the map.
+As well as using open layers javascript library, this prototype uses [environmental variables](https://nodejs.dev/en/learn/how-to-read-environment-variables-from-nodejs/) to configure the map tiles and also .

 A `.env` file will need to be created for these variables:
 ```